PolinaBorodina/site_checker/README.md

+### Prerequisites:

-This script requires requests_html module:
+This script requires requests_html module.
+You can install it in two ways:

 ```
 pip install requests_html
 ```
-or just use requirements.txt
+or
 ```
 pip install -r requirements.txt
 ```

-Config file usage:
+### Config file usage:

-Write an url and xpath locator(s) with ; as a separator
+Write an url and xpath locator(s) with ; as a separator.

 Possible formats: